ethereum-optimism/optimism/specs/predeploys.md

 and implement the interface required by the `StandardBridge` to just work with deposits and withdrawals.

-Each ERC20 contract that is created by the `OptimismMintableERC20Factory` allows for the `L2StandardBridge` to mint and burn tokens, depending on if the user is depositing from L1 to L2 or withdrawaing from L2 to L1.
+Each ERC20 contract that is created by the `OptimismMintableERC20Factory` allows for the `L2StandardBridge` to mint and burn tokens, depending on if the user is depositing from L1 to L2 or withdrawing from L2 to L1.

 ## OptimismMintableERC721Factory